 Who is Recurly best for?

-Having looked at all its features and pricing, Recurly is really best for online businesses with a sizeable subscriber base.
+Having looked at all its features and pricing model, Recurly is best for online businesses with a sizeable subscriber base.

 Not only is the monthly cost steep (after the free trial period), but the wealth of features might be too much for people who want to scale an online business and reap the rewards.